daryl-sen/sequelize-test/docs/quick-start.md

 const { sequelize, User } = require("./models");
 ```

 At this point, your models are created, imported, and ready to go.
 However, your database is still empty.
-To create your User table, you need to run the following:
+To create your User table, you need to run the following: (you might consider [customizing your model](/docs/customizing-models.md), but you can do that later.)

 ```
 sequelize.sync();